 If, to fill the tranche target for an EDC in the last round, withdrawn tranches must be retained, then the winners are the bidders that submitted bids at the price from the last round and the bidders that submitted the lowest of the exit prices.
 If, to fill the last tranches of the tranche target of an EDC in the last round, the Auction Manager must use some but not all the tranches from two or more bidders tied at the same exit price, then the Auction Manager, for each tranche, will choose at random the bidder whose tranche is retained.
 For the first tranche needed at the tied exit price, the probability that a bidder is chosen is the number of tranches that the bidder has bid at the exit price divided by the total number of tranches bid at the tied exit price.
-If a second tranche will be retained.
-The probability that any one bidder is chosen is the number of tranches that the bidder the bidder whose tranche will be retained.
-The probability that any one bidder is chosen is the number of tranches that the bidder has bid at the exit price and that have not yet been retained divided by the total number of tranches that have not yet been retained.
+If a second tranche is needed at the exit price, the Auction Manager again will choose at random the bidder whose tranche will be retained.
+The probability that any one bidder is chosen is the number of tranches that the bidder has bid at the exit price and that have not yet been retained divided by the total number of tranches bid at the exit price and that have not yet been retained.
 The Auction Manager repeats this procedure until the tranche target for the EDC is filled.
 The final price given to all winners is the last accepted price.